Guide for Authors

 Basic science information for clinicians

-Maximum length is limited to 1,000 words including References with up to 2 Tables or Figures.
-Abstract is not required.
-In general, all those papers are invited, but unsolicited submissions will be considered.
-Page charges
+Maximum length is limited to 1,000 words, including References with not more than 2 Tables or Figures.
+An abstract is not required.
+In general, the Journal specifically solicits submissions on all these subjects, but will also consider unsolicited submissions on them.

 Authors are required to disclose all financial and personal relationships with other people or organizations that could inappropriately influence (bias) their work.
 Examples of potential conflicts of interest include employment, consultancies, stock ownership, honoraria, paid expert testimony, patent applications/registrations, and grants or other funding.
 See also http://www.elsevier.com/conflictsofinterest.